Charlescai123/Runtime-Learning-Machine/quadruped-a1/README.md

 ---

-This repo proposes the implementation for the paper **Runtime-LearningMachine** to provide lifetime safety for real quadruped robot A1 during RL-based deployment and real-world learning.
+This repo proposes the implementation for the paper **Runtime Learning Machine** to provide lifetime safety for real quadruped robot A1 during RL-based deployment and real-world learning.
 (Narration: [video1](https://www.youtube.com/shorts/vJKpNzPLPoE)
 and [video2](https://www.youtube.com/watch?v=ZNpJULgLnh0))